kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 }
 ```

+## Using a Kin account

-### Kin account creation on the blockchain
+### Creating an account on the Kin Blockchain

-If you have just created the account locally with, you still need to create that account on the blockchain in order to query its status, balance or exchange transactions.
+When you create an account using `kinClient.addAccount`, you have created and securely stored a keypair locally but have not yet created an account on the Kin Blockchain.

-This creates the given account on the playground blockchain by accessing a specific URL.
+The following snippet creates the account on the playground blockchain.

 ```swift
 /**